-Government travel restrictions and social distancing measures in our major markets have required us to implement contingency plans and changes to some of our operational processes to ensure continued uninterrupted service to our customers, while minimising the impact on the quality of service provided.
+Government travel restrictions and social distancing measures are still in place across Ireland and these have required us to implement contingency plans and changes to some of our operational processes to ensure continued uninterrupted service to our customers, while minimising the impact on the quality of service provided.
 These plans involve most of our staff being able to work from home, including most of our customer contact staff.
 The changes to operational processes that have been implemented have been designed to ensure customer service, data protection and staff well-being risks are at a level accepted by Management.